Din-Rasin/E-commerce-website/README.md

    * Use XAMPP/WAMP
    * Move project folder to `/htdocs`

 3. **Database Setup**

    * Import `ecommerce.sql` via phpMyAdmin
    * Update DB config in `config.php`

 4. **Access App**

    * Visit `http://localhost/Ecommerce-website`

 ---

-### 🎥 Demo (Optional)

-> You can also record a walkthrough or use GIFs/screenshots to demonstrate the flow.

----